TheAstrixProject/bacon-flavored-coffee/README.md

-#Be sure to compile the main.coffee file.
+#Be sure to compile 'main.coffee'
     coffee -c main.coffee